chanson20/robo-web/README.md

 # robo-web
-Basic files for posting camera and motor stakes on kitbot website go to your dashboard https://192.168.21.XXX
+Basic files for posting camera and motor stakes on kitbot dashboard find your dashboard at https://192.168.21.XXX
 XXX = sd card number

 # Basic